How to Boost ROI with a Single-Provider Approach to IoT Data Plans

 Global IoT network solutions are gaining momentum every day.
 Experts suggest starting small with any IoT solutions and planning for the future in a deployment strategy.
 The more devices that are connected to a network, the more data is collected.
 Finding the right solution starts with a scalable IoT data plan.
 Dropped calls, roaming charges, bad connectivity, and limited plan management hours can grind daily operations to a halt.

 Other key issues that plague any IoT deployment campaign include:

-Poor device management scalability – Well thought-out deployments keep a company’s ongoing device needs top-of-mind.
+Poor device management scalability – Well-thought-out deployments keep a company’s ongoing device needs top-of-mind.
 Unfortunately, companies often rush to deploy without thinking through whether they have efficient and secure ways to onboard, organize, monitor, and manage new devices at scale.

 Lack of IoT security – Do you trust your IoT provider(s)?
-Experienced vendors will have a track record of successes, effective security protocols, and administration assurances so that any business team can effectively manage their assets hassle-free.
+Experienced vendors will have a track record of success, effective security protocols, and administration assurances so that any business team can effectively manage their assets hassle-free.

 Inadequate data integration and management – Many companies just aren’t ready or staffed with the right team to join the digital cloud revolution.
 How far a business or institution can reach is dependent on how well prepared they are to integrate emerging technologies.

 Always available and knowledgeable support – Most IoT networks are connecting to things that won’t sleep at night – think of security sensors and industrial machines.
 That means that you need 24/7 support for your IoT connectivity services globally, and you need support personnel that understand the nuances of what is at the end of the connection to help diagnose any issues.